ANUJT65/VehicleCounterTollingSytemOpenCV/README.md

 The original video and an augmented version, highlighting detected vehicles, are displayed in real-time and both screen shots are provided here
 Users can stop the process with a simple Enter key press.

 This tool addresses the importance of accurate vehicle counting in tolling systems, ensuring transparency and efficiency in toll collection.
-Adjustments to parameters may be necessary based on the specific characteristics of the toll booth environment.
 ![vehiclecounter2](https://github.com/ANUJT65/VehicleCounterTollingSytemOpenCV/assets/123918593/02b3fa73-2a5a-46b1-b226-5138609abaee)